schoeberl/chisel-lab/lab2/README.md

 ## Background Reading

- * This lab is loosely based on Chapter 2 of
-*[Digital Design with Chisel](http://www.imm.dtu.dk/~masca/chisel-book.html)*
+ * This lab is loosely based on Chapter 2 and 5 of *[Digital Design with Chisel](http://www.imm.dtu.dk/~masca/chisel-book.html)*

 ## Compiling and Testing of Combinational Circuits